 The federal Emergency Planning and Community Right-to-Know Act (EPCRA) contains specific directives for state governments for the implementation of EPCRA at the state level.
 The EPCRA program as it applies to California was promulgated in the state Health and Safety Code, Title 19, and in Executive Orders.
-The federal EPCRA program is implemented and administered in California by the California Emergency Management Agency (Cal EMA), a State Emergency Response Commission (SERC), six local Emergency Planning Committees (LEPCs), and 83 Certified Unified Program Agencies (CUPAs).
-Cal EMA provides staff support to the SERC and the LEPCs.
+The federal EPCRA program is implemented and administered in California by the California Governor's Office of Emergency Services (Cal OES), a State Emergency Response Commission (SERC), six local Emergency Planning Committees (LEPCs), and 83 Certified Unified Program Agencies (CUPAs).
+Cal OES provides staff support to the SERC and the LEPCs.

 The SERC directives and membership are specified in Executive Order W-40-93.

 The California SERC (also known as the Chemical Emergency Planning and Response Commission (CEPRC)) oversees implementation of EPCRA in California through the following responsibilities:

 - By establishing the emergency planning districts the same as the Cal OES Mutual Aid Regions